 Figure F-1.
-Block diagram of a rotational landslide.
-Note the back- tilt below the main scarp and material at the zone of accumulation at the toe.
-If this landslide was translational, then the surface of rupture (failure plane) would be planar like the surface of separation beneath the foot.
-Adapted from Varnes (1978).
+Block diagram of a rotational landslide. from Varnes (1978). would be planar like the surface of separation beneath the foot. landslide was translational, then the surface of rupture (failure plane) lock diagram of a rotational landslide.
+Note the back-tilt below the main scarp and material at the zone of accumulation at the toe.
+If this Adapted